CLi-de/Meta_LSM/README.md

 ## Usage

-* For the unsupervised pretraining stage, see `./Unsupervised Pretraining/DAS_pretraining.py` and pretrain the base model.
-The parameter would be saved in `./unsupervised_pretraining/model_init/savedmodel.npz`.
 * For the scene segmentation and task sampling stage, see `./scene_sampling.py`, the result would be output into `./metatask_sampling` folder.
 * For the meta learner, see `./meta_learner.py`.
 * For the model adaption and landslide susceptibility prediction, see `./predict_LSM.py`.
 The intermediate model and adapted models of blocks would be saved in folder `./checkpoint_dir` and `./models_of_blocks`, respectively.The adapted models will predict the susceptibility for each sample vector in `./src_data/grid_samples_HK.csv`.